 A Roadmap identifies the specific set of courses students must complete in their major in sequential order.
 Information on corequisites or prerequisites is listed along with other pertinent information to assist students in completing courses towards the major.

 Please note: Roadmaps are not a guarantee of course availability.

 If you are looking for archived roadmaps, please click here.

 The Computer Information Systems Option, offered by the Department of Information Systems and Decision Sciences, provides students with the knowledge, skills, and modern tools in the area of IT.
 Students will learn about the strategic role of IS in business decision making.
 They will also learn how to design systems to solve management problems in all functional areas of business.
 If you like to work with information technology, but also like to apply this technology to practical problems and work with other functional areas of business – marketing, finance, and accounting – a program in information systems may be for you.

-Included in the curriculum are courses in data communication, network administration, database systems, geographic information systems, Web page design, programming, and systems analysis and design.
+Included in the curriculum are courses in systems analysis and design, network administration, database systems, geographic information systems, Website and mobile app design, programming, data analytics and cyber-security.